nomtek/flutter_ai_examples/lib/mistral_ai_book_search_example/README.md

 To generate new data for search use [prepare data script](prepare_data.dart).
 Inside just change the file name you want to generate new data for.

+## Prompts and embeddings

+TODO:
+- write about embeddings and why we calculate the embedding based on question and keywords
+- describe why prompts are looking the way they are